DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 alpha = Apparent Solar Right Ascension

-   The "Equation of Time" is a formula to align solar time with clock time.
+&nbsp;&nbsp;&nbsp;   The "Equation of Time" is a formula to align solar time with clock time.
 ( see: Graph link above. ) So who would care if you don't use a sundial to find out the time?
 When I first started to research this a few years ago that was not my intent.
 I wanted to know how to calculate sunrise and sunset.
 My intent was